Magnesium and an Athlete’s Performance and Recovery Process are Two Sides of the Same Coin

 Magnesium dosage for athletes

 Consider supplementing your magnesium intake through a high quality magnesium chelate such as Nutrology’s Zen Natural with di-magnesium malate*.
-The malate compound, which is organic, also makes it that much easier for your body to absorb the magnesium.
+The malate compound makes it that much easier for your body to absorb the magnesium.
 Doctors and scientists recommend a daily magnesium consumption of 2 to 3 milligrams per pound of body weight.

 Click here learn more about the benefits of magnesium supplements and athletic performance including how magnesium plays a critical role in preventing adrenal fatigue.